 As we return to Maurice’s car, he taps my shoulder.
 “Let me show you one more thing.
 Come along.”

 He takes off in a run up the vine row that separates Les Saintes Claires and the Grand Cru Hengst, thick grass and white flowers underfoot.
 I follow, and he leads me around a bend to a large tree where an escarpment of sandstone reveals a story of terroir I’m unqualified to read.
 A songbird is warbling happily nearby.
 And then Maurice — reading on my face that I, too, am a nature boy — tells me one more thing.

 “I like to come out here and sleep under this tree and look at the stars.
 The deer wakes me.
 She licks my forehead and I awake.”

 Whether this story transpires every new moon or just happened one time, I do not ask.
 I do not need to.
 It punctuates a theme I’d seen all week in Alsace: an affection for nature that goes beyond wine.

 The wines of each winemaker mentioned in this article are worth seeking out, but in particular, the wines of Domaine Albert Mann and Domaine François Baur.
-Domaine Albert Mann is listed as one of my Essential Winemakers of France, and (I’ll let you in on a little secret) Domaine François Baur will be, too, when the list goes through its next update later this month.
+Both are included in my curated list of Essential Winemakers of France.

 Note: My travels to Alsace were funded by Vins Alsace who invited me as one of a select group of American journalists to cover their bi-annual Millesimes d’Alsace event.
 Learn more about my editorial policy.